Erdiko/erdiko/learn.md

 1. We will first need to add a tab to the menu.
 To do so, open the main config file located at `Erdiko/www/app/config/contexts/default.json`

-2. Find the menu session and insert the following code.
+2. Find the menu section and insert the following code.

 		,
 	         {